Skip to main content

 Suppression of Thyroid Stimulating Hormone

 The first point of interference occurs at the level of the brain.
 High cortisol levels send an inhibitory signal to the hypothalamus and pituitary gland, suppressing the release of Thyrotropin-Releasing Hormone (TRH) and Thyroid-Stimulating Hormone (TSH).
-TSH is the chemical messenger that instructs the to produce its hormones, primarily thyroxine (T4).
+TSH is the chemical messenger that instructs the thyroid gland to produce its hormones, primarily thyroxine (T4).

 With reduced TSH, the thyroid gland receives a weaker signal, leading to lower overall production of thyroid hormone.
 This can result in TSH levels appearing “normal” or even low on a lab test, even when a person is experiencing significant hypothyroid symptoms, making diagnosis challenging.